dell/OpenManage-Enterprise/docs/API.md

 Add one or more hosts to an existing static group.

 #### Description
-This script exercises the OME REST API to add one or more hosts to an existing static group.
+This script uses the OME REST API to add one or more hosts to an existing static group.
 You can provide specific devices or you can provide the job ID for a previous discovery job containing a set of servers.
 The script will pull from the discovery job and add those servers to a gorup.
 For authentication X-Auth is used over Basic Authentication.
 Note: The credentials entered are not stored to disk.